snotskie/ttrpg/md/index.md

 To perform a non-violent Contest:

-1. The Attacker rolls as though performing the appropriate Check.
+1. The Attacker rolls the appropriate Stat.
-2. The Defender rolls as though performing a Check using the same Stat as the Attacker.
+2. The Defender rolls the same Stat as the Attacker.
 If the Attacker uses a Spark roll, then the Defender may roll a Spark roll using either or both of the Stats used in the Attacker's Spark roll, so long as the Defender pays the Blessing Die cost.
 3. The action's effect is only successful if the Attacker rolls higher than the Defender.
 The size of the effect is determined by the difference between their scores.

 ---
 <!-- _class: rules -->

 A violent Contest is when an Attacker performs an action against another character's will using their Hurt Stat.
-All Contests involving Hurt are potentially deadly.
+All Contests involving Hurt are potentially dangerous.
 Unexpected things can happen and things can get out of hand quickly.

 To perform a violent Contest:

-1. The Attacker first rolls as though performing a Hurt Check or Spark roll that involves Hurt.
+1. The Attacker first rolls their Hurt Stat or a Spark roll that involves Hurt.
-2. The Defender rolls as though performing a Hurry Check or Spark roll that involves Hurry, representing their immediate instinctive reaction in the scene.
+2. The Defender rolls their Hurry Stat or Spark roll that involves Hurry, representing their immediate instinctive reaction in the scene.
 3. The action's effect is only successful if the Attacker rolls higher than the Defender.
 The extent of the injury is determined by the difference between their scores, regardless if that was what the Attacker intended.
 4. If the violence continues past this initial Contest, then the Attackers may choose to change tactics, such as performing a non-violent Contest to shift subsequent rounds in their favor.
-5. Additionally, Defenders may choose to respond to these continued attacks with a greater range of options than just Hurry, such as outwitting (Head), calling on honor (Hand), destroying a part of the environment (Hand), calling for a truce (Heart), or repositioning oneself (Head or Home).
+5. Additionally, Defenders may choose to respond to these continued Attacks with a greater range of options than just Hurry, such as outwitting (Head), calling on honor (Hand), destroying a part of the environment (Hand), calling for a truce (Heart), or repositioning oneself (Head or Home).

 ---
 <!-- _class: rules -->